explabs-ai/projectAIle-architecture/README.md

-# projectAIle-architecture
-ProjectAIle Folder Structure
+# Documentation Of The Project, The Main File, Rest Of The Documentation Should Be In The docs Folder